 Not all traumatic injuries are fractures.
 Sometimes a joint may move out of its regular place and become dislocated.
 Most often, it involves the shoulder.
 When this happens, a medical practitioner needs to replace the joint in position as soon as possible to prevent further complications.

-Joint infection occurs when bacteria either travel through the bloodstream, or a wound, into a joint.
-This leads to pain, swelling, fever at times, and inability to move the limb.
-This is an emergency, as joint infection leads to the production of enzymes that destroy cartilage – the joint lining.
-This may result in severe stiffness and arthritis if not emergency treated by surgery to open the joint and wash out the infected material and bacteria, together with the administration of intravenous antibiotics.
+Joint infections occur when bacteria travel through the bloodstream, or a wound, into a joint.
+A joint infection leads to bacterial infection symptoms of pain, swelling, fever at times, and the inability to move the limb.
+A bacterial infection is an emergency, as joint infection leads to the production of enzymes that destroy cartilage – the joint lining.
+A joint infection may result in severe stiffness and arthritis if not urgently treated by surgery to open the joint and wash out the infected material and bacteria, together with the administration of intravenous antibiotics.